Top Image: Albertine to See the Police Surgeon. Source: A.Davey / CC BY-SA 2.0

 If they did not register they would be arrested and then asked to undergo the ‘voluntary’ vaginal examination.
 Should they still refuse they would be imprisoned for 1-2 months with hard labour!
 On the other hand, if the voluntary examinations revealed venereal disease the women were given a full 6 months sentence in a ‘lock up hospital’, i.e. imprisoned.

-In 1866 and 1869 further Acts were used which extended the police powers to a greater radius around the garrisons, thereby including more towns and villages, such that increasing numbers of women people fell under the scope of the new police powers.
+In 1866 and 1869 further Acts were used which extended the police powers to a greater radius around the garrisons, thereby including more towns and villages, such that increasing numbers of women now fell under the scope of the new police powers.
 Eventually, after significant objection by civil groups, and especially the Ladies National Association, lead by Josephine Butler, the Acts were eventually repealed in 1886.

 Another factor which added to the controversy was the perception that the Acts were creating a series of state-run brothels.
 For the British, this was far too close to the continental approach to prostitution and was viewed as morally repugnant.
 With mounting opposition the law was finally overturned.